Text by CLOT Magazine

 The show revolves around the brain’s interest and functioning, aiming to map human cognitive processes to support the latest technological tools and developments.

 Which potential lies within artworks based on neuro-technology and robotics, what art can suggest about the perceptual sphere shaping the mechanisms of our mind, and how artistic creation with AI can contribute to a more in-depth discernment of our psychic, emotional and intellectual dimensions, are the main queries enlivening the exhibition.

 Specifically, at the heart of the project is a reflection on neurons, poetically defined by the neuroscientist Santiago Ramón y Cajal as the soul’s mysterious butterflies.
 Their beating wings may one day clarify the secret of mental life.
-Deciphering and unravelling this sophisticated and still partially unknown landscape is one of the most challenging and fascinating tasks for the international scientific community.
+Deciphering and unravelling this sophisticated and still partially unknown landscape is one of the international scientific community’s most challenging and fascinating tasks.

 The displayed works explore how human inner patterns are affected by technology’s constant impact, aspiring to broaden our mental activities.
-Through installations, videos, photographs and participatory works resulting from the collaboration between artists, engineers, innovators and scientists, the neural environment’s amplitude is questioned.
+The neural environment’s amplitude is questioned through installations, videos, photographs and participatory works resulting from the collaboration between artists, engineers, innovators and scientists.

 Focused on biotechnology as a facilitator for the comprehension of human life, on the use of sensory technologies to delve into the relational sphere, on interaction systems such as machine learning, genetic algorithms, and neural networks, and on the links existing between aesthetic research, human/AI interrelations, and robotics, they address through their practice the key topics proposed by the exhibition.